Fritz Honka: Legacy

 In 1975, German musician Karl-Heinz Blumenberg recorded the black humour single Gern hab ich die Frau’n gesägt (“I loved to saw the women”, a titular reference to the 1920s Schlager Gern hab ich die Frau’n geküßt, “I loved to kiss the women”, sung by Richard Tauber) under the pseudonym of Harry Horror, in reference to Honka.
 The song quickly became an underground hit in Hamburg clubs, but Blumenberg's record company RCA Records refused to officially release it due to its controversial theme.
 In 2017 the song was covered by the German rock band Kneipenterroristen.

 German writer Heinz Strunk’s novel Der goldene Handschuh (“The Golden Glove”) was published in 2016, winning the Wilhelm Raabe Literature Prize and nominated for the Leipzig Book Fair Prize.
 It tells the story of Fritz Honka and bears the name of one of the St Pauli bars in which Honka met his victims.

 German director Fatih Akin acquired the rights to Strunk's novel and made a movie adaptation which was released in 2019.
 Fritz Honka is played by Jonas Dassler.

-In July 2020 the German band Ost+Front released the song Honka Honka.